WebCivics/PermissiveCommonsOntologiesDocs/Existing Ecosystems/DIDs.md

 The underlying methodology for defining how a decentralised ontology (PCT-ONT) standards compatible system works, may simply provide a series of ontological references that in-turn enable the client (end users) to get the resource from whatever network they prefer to use themselves; thereby, leading to a situation where the information can be collected from a range of different networks, rather than solely being available on one network (ie: DID:ID).

+The belief is that these systems are going to play a major role in the future; and the question becomes, whether or not it has anything to do with PCT or whether and/or how other systems either support DIDs as a primary solution or via some sort of backwards compatibility related solutions - as may be required by [[Webizen]] for 'wallet' functionality.